Dark Reign (comics): One-shots

 One-shots help the transition from Secret Invasion and fill in other details behind the main story-line.

-Dark Reign: Files
+Dark Reign Files

+Quasimodo enters the services of Norman Osborn as he puts together a dossier of different villains on which ones are a threat, should be locked up, or would be of use to Osborn.
+He compiles each villains according to threat, loyalty, influence, power, and expendability that are mentioned in their final assessment.

 Dark Reign: The Cabal

 Written by Rick Remender, Jonathan Hickman, Matt Fraction, Kieron Gillen, and Peter Milligan, this one-shot features five vignettes that provide further information about the motivations of the members of the Cabal.

 It is reprinted in the Siege Prelude trade paperback.

 Dark Reign: Made Men

 Written by Frank Tieri, this one-shot features vignettes that explore the impact of Osborn's rise, such as Attuma's resurrection, the appearance of the new Enforcer, the return of the original Spymaster, and the appearance of a new Jack O'Lantern.

 Dark Reign: New Nation

 This kicks off ongoing series Secret Warriors, Agents of Atlas and War Machine and limited series Skrull Kill Krew and New Avengers: The Reunion.

 Dark Reign: Goblin Legacy

 The comic sees Victoria Hand collecting info about Norman Osborn's past.